SimpleValue/sv.system.sente/README.md

 # system.sente

-Components and helper functions to use sente in a sv/system-based application.
+Components and helper functions to use [Sente](https://github.com/ptaoussanis/sente) in a sv/system-based application.

 ## License